 \section{Method}

-In this paper, we delve into the problem of efficiently representing and simulating Markov processes.
-We start by defining \textit{Latent Simulation} as an inference procedure and characterizing the inference error (section~\ref{subsec:latent_simulation}).
+We delve into the problem of efficiently representing and simulating Markov processes starting by defining \textit{Latent Simulation} as an inference procedure and characterizing the corresponding error (section~\ref{subsec:latent_simulation}).
 Next, in section~\ref{subsec:temporal_infomax}, we analyze the problem of capturing system dynamics from an information-theoretic perspective, defining and motivating \textit{Time-Lagged InfoMax}: a family of objectives that minimizes the latent simulation error.
-Finally, we introduce \textit{Time-lagged Information Bottleneck} (section \ref{subsec:information_bottleneck}) as an extension of T-InfoMax that aims to simplify the representation space without discarding relevant features and present a tractable optimization objective in section~\ref{subsec:optimization}.
-A schematic representation of the key idea behind our proposed model is visualized in Figure~\ref{fig:model}.
+Finally, we introduce \textit{Time-lagged Information Bottleneck} (section \ref{subsec:information_bottleneck}) as an extension of T-InfoMax that aims to simplify the representation space.
+A schematic representation of our proposed model is visualized in Figure~\ref{fig:model}.